-We win for the edgiest
+We win for edgiest title in a PowerPoint book

 There are plenty of books that will teach you beginning PowerPoint, but far fewer for those who already know the basics.
 And for those who struggle with message, visuals, or with working efficiently, there might only be one…this one.

+While full of illustrations, step-by-step instructions, and dozens of references to downloadable examples, this is also a book that you can simply sit down and read.
 “I was a writer before I was a computer guy,” Altman says, “so I would like to think that, if nothing else, my books are a good read.
 Even if you disagree with everything I say, you should still come away entertained by it.”
-Altman has been entertaining his literary audiences for nearly 25 years.
+Altman has been entertaining his literary audiences for over 30 years.

 This book is for users of all versions of PowerPoint.